-Applied Law A high grade in GCSE English Language is indicative of success in this subject.
-To have studied Art, Textiles or Product Design in Year 11 and achieved Art and Design at least a Grade 4 OR at least a Pass in the externally examined component of a relevant BTEC.
-Business You do not need to have studied Business previously BUT if you did take BTEC Business in Year 11 then you need to have achieved at least a Pass in the externally examined component.
-Creative Media You do not need to have studied Media previously BUT if you did take BTEC Media in Year 11 then you need to have achieved at least a Pass in the externally examined component.
-Health and Social Care It would be beneficial to have studied Health and Social Care in Year 11 but this is not essential.
-If you did take BTEC Health and Social Care in Year 11 then you need to have achieved at least a Pass in the externally examined component.
-Information Experience in Key Stage 4 qualifications in Media, Business, ICT or Technology Computer Science would be beneficial.
-Performance (Dance) Previous experience of BTEC or GCSE Dance in school or other dance qualifications outside of school is required.
-A dance audition may be required to assess your suitability for this course.
-If you did take BTEC Sport in Year 11 then you need to have achieved at Sport and Exercise least a Pass in the externally examined component.
-A strong track Science record of attendance at extra-curricular sporting activities is also required.
+A high grade in GCSE English Language and English Literature is Applied Law indicative of success in this subject.
+To have studied Art, Textiles or Product Design in Year 11 and achieved at least a Grade 4 OR at least a Pass in the externally Art and Design examined component of a relevant BTEC.
+You do not need to have studied Business previously BUT if you did take BTEC Business in Year 11 then you need to have achieved at Business least a Pass in the externally examined component.
+You do not need to have studied Media previously BUT if you did take BTEC Media in Year 11 then you need to have achieved at leas Creative Media a Pass in the externally examined component.
+It would be beneficial to have studied Health and Social Care in Yea 11 but this is not essential.
+If you did take BTEC Health and Social Care in Year 11 then you need to have achieved at least a Pass in Health and Social Care the externally examined component.
+Experience in Key Stage 4 qualifications in Media, Business, IT or Information Technology Computer Science would be beneficial.
+Previous experience of BTEC or GCSE Dance/Drama in school, or other dance/drama qualifications outside of school, are required.
+Performance (Dance & dance audition may be required to assess your suitability for this Drama) course.
+You do not need to have studied Sport previously BUT if you did Sport and Exercise take BTEC Sport in Year 11 then you need to have achieved at least Science a Pass in the externally examined component.